Permanent magnet synchronous generator: Description

-In the majority of designs the rotating assembly in the center of the generator—the "rotor"—contains the magnet, and the "stator" is the stationary armature that is electrically connected to a load.
+In the majority of designs, the rotating assembly in the center of the generator—the rotor—contains the magnet, and the stator is the stationary armature that is electrically connected to a load.
 As shown in the diagram, the perpendicular component of the stator field affects the torque while the parallel component affects the voltage.
 The load supplied by the generator determines the voltage.
-If the load is inductive, then the angle between the rotor and stator fields will be greater than 90 degrees which corresponds to an increased generator voltage.
+If the load is inductive, then the angle between the rotor and stator fields will be greater than 90°, which corresponds to an increased generator voltage.
 This is known as an overexcited generator.
-The opposite is true for a generator supplying a capacitive load which is known as an underexcited generator.
-A set of three conductors make up the armature winding in standard utility equipment, constituting three phases of a power circuit—that correspond to the three wires we are accustomed to see on transmission lines.
-The phases are wound such that they are 120 degrees apart spatially on the stator, providing for a uniform force or torque on the generator rotor.
+The opposite is true for a generator supplying a capacitive load, which is known as an underexcited generator.

+A set of three conductors make up the armature winding in standard utility equipment, constituting three phases of a power circuit.
+The phases are wound such that they are 120° apart spatially on the stator, providing for a uniform force or torque on the rotor.
 The uniformity of the torque arises because the magnetic fields resulting from the induced currents in the three conductors of the armature winding combine spatially in such a way as to resemble the magnetic field of a single, rotating magnet.
-This stator magnetic field or "stator field" appears as a steady rotating field and spins at the same frequency as the rotor when the rotor contains a single dipole magnetic field.
-The two fields move in "synchronicity" and maintain a fixed position relative to each other as they spin.
+This stator magnetic field stator field appears as a steady rotating field and spins at the same frequency as the rotor when the rotor contains a single dipole magnetic field.
+The two fields move in synchronicity and maintain a fixed position relative to each other as they spin.